 9. If any accident or damage occurs, the Charterer shall immediately report the event to the Ship owner and request from the nearest port Authority to ascertain the damage or accident and the circumstances in which it has been caused and to make a written record and statement about it.

 10. It is here expressly agreed that charter Fee includes VAT as per rate applicable by current tax legislation valid to this date and subject to change without prior notice or responsibility of the Broker, the Stakeholder of the Owner.
 Should any changes in applicable tax legislation take place after the issuance of this agreement, resulting in changes in the amount of VAT, then the difference will be credited or debited to the Charterer accordingly.
 Should any of the agreed payments not be received in cleared funds in due time, this Agreement shall be considered cancelled by Charterer.
-In any event of cancellation by Charterer, for any reason whatsoever, except as mentioned in Clause 2 (c) (iii), after signing this Agreement but prior to taking delivery of the vessel, the Ship owner shall be entitled to retain all advance payments made up to the date of cancellation, reserving the right to claim all other dues under provisions of this Agreement and may refund said amounts only if he succeeds in letting the Vessel to another Charterer for the same period and under the same conditions.
+In any event of cancellation by Charterer, for any reason whatsoever, after signing this Agreement but prior to taking delivery of the vessel, the Ship owner shall be entitled to retain all advance payments made up to the date of cancellation, reserving the right to claim all other dues under provisions of this Agreement and may refund said amounts only if he succeeds in letting the Vessel to another Charterer for the same period and under the same conditions.
 In the event that the Charterer should elect to terminate the charter after taking delivery of the vessel and redeliver her prior to the charter period ending date, the Ship owner shall not be liable to the return of any proportional part of payments collected, reserving all of his rights under the provisions of this Agreement.

 11. Notices are to be made in writing, without undue delay, and the time of receipt of the notice by the Stakeholder shall govern.
 Charterer shall without undue delay notify on any event pertaining to damage or even suspicion of damage, grounding, accident, collision, theft, operating breakdown, disabling or seizure of the vessel or its equipment as well as for any foreseeable possibility of delay in redelivery, cancellation, early termination or re-delivery at other port.